-Household utilization and expenditure on private and public health services in Vietnam
+Household utilization and expenditure on private and public health services in Vietnam (PDF)

 Nguyen Thi Hong Ha; Berman,Peter; Larsen,Ulla